If you use WP Recipe Maker and are searching for tips for how you can use the recipe plugin more effectively, this post is for you.

 They’re a good way to resurface and repurpose existing content, and a great chance to highlight recipes from other talent food bloggers in your niche.

-The team behind WP Recipe Maker has a set of helpful instructions for any WP Recipe Maker devotees who want to leverage ItemList metadata for recipe round-ups.
+WP Recipe Maker has a set of helpful instructions for any WP Recipe Maker devotees who want to leverage Carousel structured data for recipe round-ups.

 Note: Foodie Digital participates in affiliate programs for select recipe card plugins and hosting providers.
 The opinions we share are based on our own in-depth researchand the ongoing need for our members to use SEO tools that are future-proofed, credible, professional and well supported.